shawnLeeZX/daily_tools/README.md

 This script will convert markdown format file into html using pandoc.
 Only one file is allowed.
 Output will assume to replace the suffix of the file.

+## privilege_fix.sh
+This script will change the privilege of files and folders under the folder given into a safe mode.
+No one except yourself could access to them.